 This is Pluto married to the Sun.
 Pluto can inflate the Sun’s natural egoic expression to the point where entitlement and exemption enter the realm of the megalomaniacal.
 And the ultimate expression, or rather distortion, is a kind of human transmutation.
 In Jackson’s case the earthy, body-based Virgo part of the equation seemed obliterated — what was left was not man or woman, not black or white, not dead or alive.

-When the Plutonic drive malfunctions, as it is liable to do when a human being attempts to actually live out a myth or archetype, there can be a Frankensteinian blow-back.
+When the Plutonic drive malfunctions, as it is liable to do when a human being attempts to actually live out a myth, there can be a Frankensteinian blow-back.
 When you consider Michael’s appearance towards the end of his life — insubstantial, otherworldly and cadaveir-like — coupled with his desire for the sort of drugs administered to mimic the death-like trance of anesthesia, you see the fallout of a malfunctioning Pluto Sun compulsion.
 One becomes a sort of mascot of death itself.
 And Michael started transmutating the limits of being human, years ago, when he began to rearrange his face.